Logo icon

 3. Move Beyond Demographics into Psychographics

-For instance, a sustainable fashion brand shouldn't just target "Women aged 25-34."
-They should target "Women interested in ethical consumption, slow fashion, and recycling."
-This alignment drives significantly higher conversion rates.
+For example, a sustainable fashion brand shouldn’t target “Women aged 25–34,” but rather “Women interested in ethical consumption, slow fashion, and recycling.”
+This deeper audience targeting approach leads to stronger alignment and higher conversion rates.

 4. Use Lookalike Audiences (with a Twist)

-Generic landing pages kill conversions.
-Use dynamic text replacement to match your landing page headline to the ad copy the user clicked on.
+Generic landing pages can significantly reduce conversion rates in targeted online marketing.
+Use dynamic text replacement to align your landing page headline with the ad message your audience targeting strategy used to bring the user in.

-If you target "HR Managers," your landing page should say "The Best Tool for HR Managers."
-If you target "Recruiters," the page should say "The Best Tool for Recruiters."
-This relevance increases Trust Score and lowers your Cost Per Click (CPC).
+For example, if you target “HR Managers,” your page should reflect “The Best Tool for HR Managers.”
+If you target “Recruiters,” it should adapt accordingly.

 6. Implement A/B Testing on Audiences